Do You Want To Eat Homegrown Salad All Year Round? – Find Out How To Grow Lettuce

 You can unsubscribe at any time.
 See our Privacy Policy.

-Rows should be 12 inches (30cm) apart but for small plants or in good soil can be planted closer.
+Rows should be 12 inches (30cm) apart, but for small plants or in good soil can be planted closer.

 It’s important to keep sowing lettuce regularly to achieve a continuous crop.
-Growing a few different varieties will ensure your harvest dates vary and cropping extended.
+Growing a few different varieties will ensure your harvest dates vary and cropping is extended.
 This is the secret of how to grow lettuce almost all year round.

 How To Grow Lettuce Plants On